 However, some of the other common port flavours include:

 - Dried fruits

-As port ages, there is an even wider array of flavours, including green peppercorn, hazelnut, figs, almond, and butterscotch.
+As Port ages, there are an even wider array of flavours, including green peppercorn, hazelnut, figs, almond, and butterscotch.

 What is the History of Port?

-The history of port dates back to 17th century, when England was at war with France.
+The history of Port dates back to the 17th century when England was at war with France.
 With French wines banned, and later highly taxed, wine merchants looked elsewhere.
 The Anglo-Portuguese Treaty of 1373 had established ‘friendships, unions [and] alliances’, making Portugal an ideal target for the English wine trade.

 In 1756 the production of port became regulated and demarcated, becoming one of the first wine regions with a legal boundary.
 This area, with its beautiful meandering river and steep, terraced slopes, is now a Unesco World Heritage site